Meet the Team at IS-Instruments

 Senior Scientist

-Dr Will Brooks has a background in chemistry and electronic materials, receiving his B.Sc (Hons) degree in Chemistry from the University of Wales, Bangor.
-Will obtained a PhD in Electronic Engineering from Bangor University, studying spatially resolved performance characteristics of thin-film CdTe photovoltaic solar cells.
-Subsequently, he took up a postdoctoral position at the Centre for Solar Energy Research at Glyndwr University.
+Dr Will Brooks has a background in chemistry and electronic materials, receiving his B.Sc (Hons) in Chemistry from the University of Wales, Bangor.
+Subsequently, Will obtained a PhD in Electronic Engineering from Bangor University, studying spatially resolved performance characteristics of thin-film CdTe photovoltaic solar cells.
+Following this, he took up a postdoctoral position at the Centre for Solar Energy Research at Glyndwr University.
 Here, he worked as a Research Assistant on a Welsh Government Academic Expertise for Business (A4B) Collaborative Industrial Research Project (CIRP).

 Jessica Gabb MCHEM

-Business Development Manager
+Business Manager

 Charles Warren

 Charles completed a Master’s Degree in Physics at the University of Exeter in 2014.
-His particular area of research related to Raman spectroscopy of graphene, a revolutionary new material with potential applications in a wide range of industries and technologies.
+His particular area of research was Raman spectroscopy of graphene, a revolutionary new material with potential applications in a wide range of industries and technologies.
 During his work on graphene, he gained experience in cleanroom protocols and optical lithography.
 After his degree, Charles went on to complete a PGCE at the University of Exeter and achieve a teaching scholarship from the Institute of Physics.
 He spent some time as a science teacher specialising in physics before returning to research and development.

 Sarah Marsh-Collings